conjurdemos/cdemo/README.md

-# scalability-compose
+# cdemo - an tour of Conjur using containers

 Goal: A self-contained implementation of a simple Conjur application for demonstration in docker-compose and serve as a reference model for best practices.

 NOTE: This demo uses a single identity for all instances of the application.
-This is best practice as it is scalable to potentially thousands of instances, whereas use of the Host Factory token is not.
+This is best practice as it is scalable to potentially thousands of instances, whereas use of the Host Factory token does not.

 Scenario: Spin up a bunch of minimal containers, each of which fetches a secret every few seconds in a continuous loop.
 Change the secret, deny access, rotate the API key and watch effects.